Ping Pong (1986 film): Production

 Ping Pong was the first film to be filmed in London's Chinatown.
 It was also the first film directed in the United Kingdom by Leong who previously shot films in Hong Kong.
 The idea for the film was created by Leong during the filming of his 1984 comedy Banana Cop.
 The name of the film is derived from Elaine Choi's role in the film as a go-between in executing the will which she compares to a ping-pong ball.
 Lucy Sheen made her acting debut in this film.

 Release and reception

 Ping Pong premiered at the Venice Film Festival in 1986.
 The film was released in the United States and Canada on 17 July 1987, where it made $67,421 at the box-office.
 Its gross at the UK box-office was £12,928.
 Kevin Thomas of the Los Angeles Times wrote that Sheen's performance was its "strongest asset".
 He described the film as a "quest for identity" for Anglo-Chinese torn between integrating with British culture and the fight in trying not to lose their cultural heritage.
 Walter Goodman of The New York Times commented that although the film showed some promise, it was mostly "not funny or touching or much of anything."
 Time Out praised the film's "engaging characters", "lively pace" and "quirky humour".

+Ping Pong was theatrically re-released across the UK and Ireland in February 2024 by Park Circus.
+For the occasion, a brand new DCP of the film was created by Film4, representing the first time the film was available digitally and its first theatrical release since 1986.